The Business Platinum Card® from American Express Review

 - Complimentary Hilton Honors Gold status

-- Wireless telephone services: up to $120 annual statement credits for purchases from any U.S. wireless telephone provider (up to $10 per month)
+- up to $120 annual statement credits for purchases from any U.S. wireless telephone provider (up to $10 per month)

-- Dell: up to $400 annual statement credit on all U.S. Dell purchases (up to $200 semiannually)
+- up to $400 annual statement credit on all U.S. Dell purchases (up to $200 semiannually)

-Great benefits aside, the Business Platinum‘s weak spot is on earning MRs. The card's only bonused spend is 5x on on flights and prepaid hotels booked on amextravel.com, and 1.5x on purchases of over $5,000 and specific retailers (see list above).
+Great benefits aside, the Business Platinum‘s weak spot is on earning Membership Rewards.
+The card's only bonused spend is 5x on on flights and prepaid hotels booked on amextravel.com, and 1.5x on purchases of over $5,000 and specific retailers (see list above).
 This is very limited for a premium card.
 The 1.5x bonus category can be helpful in meeting minimum spend on the card.
-But once you meet minimum spend, it would be much wiser to use $5,000 purchases to meet minimum spend for other new cards, or to at least use a card that earns more than 1.5x (like the Amex Blue Business Plus (review) or the Citi Double Cash (review), both of which earn 2x on every purchase).
+But once you meet minimum spend, it would be much wiser to use $5,000 purchases to meet minimum spend for other new cards, or to at least use a card that earns more than 1.5x.

 Many of the folks who keep the Business Platinum do so because of the 35% points rebate.
+Especially as airlines try to drive awards closer to 1 cent per mile domestically, this perk could become more valuable over time.
 But even if you don't have much use for the points rebate, the card offers enough perks and benefits that could justify the high annual fee.
 You would just need to crunch the numbers for your own scenario.
 But overall, the Business Platinum does make sense for many award travelers.